cnosdb/docs/docs/en/reference/sql.md

 ### Insert Multiple Records

-The keyword VALUES can be followed by multiple lists separated by’,’.
+The keyword VALUES can be followed by multiple lists separated by ’,’.

 **Example**